it’s daytime,

 to know,

-that I’m just a small kaleidoscopic spec
+that I’m just a small kaleidoscopic

 in their daily routine.